 What is the 10 year tax rule in Portugal?

-The NHR program offered a 10-year tax exemption for citizens who became tax residents in Portugal.
+The NHR program offered a 10-year tax exemption for citizens who became tax residents.

 Do you pay property taxes annually in Portugal?